What is Obesity in Childhood?

 TreatmentDescription

-Lifestyle changesThis is the first line of treatment for childhood obesity.
+Lifestyle changesThis is the first line of treatment for obesity.
 It includes changes to diet and exercise habits.

 Behavioral therapyThis type of therapy can help children and families develop healthy eating and exercise habits.

 MedicationIn some cases, medication may be prescribed to help children lose weight.
-However, medication is not a first-line treatment for childhood obesity.
+However, medication is not a first-line treatment for obesity.

 SurgeryIn rare cases, surgery may be recommended for children with severe obesity.

-Sometimes, despite our best efforts, childhood obesity may persist.
+Sometimes, despite our best efforts, obesity may persist.
 In such cases, a range of medical and therapeutic interventions is available to provide the necessary support.
 Seeking professional guidance and support when needed is essential to help children regain their health.

 Nurturing a Balanced Diet and Encouraging Physical Activity